LukaszNowakPL/graphql-gateway/components/airlines-service/README.md

 Installs all dependencies.

-### `npm run migrate`
+### `npx prisma generate`

-Implements migrations as well as seeding of database.
-This command is necessary only on an empty database.
-However, the component is delivered with already prefilled db (stored on `/prisma/devDb.dev.db` file), so for presentational purposes such command most probable will not be necessary.
+Generates Prisma client.
+This command is necessary to run only for starting up the project or when `node_modules` folder is being deleted.
+This is because Prisma client is being created directly on the folder.

 ### `npm run dev`